mandiladitya/Docker-Compose/README.md

     Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.

     Run docker-compose up and Compose starts and runs your entire app.

+#Docker Compose installation
+#Check the current release and if necessary, update it in the command below:
+sudo curl -L "https://github.com/docker/compose/releases/download/1.23.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+#Next, set the permissions to make the binary executable:
+sudo chmod +x /usr/local/bin/docker-compose
+#Then, verify that the installation was successful by checking the version:
+docker-compose --version